MLH/mlh-hackathon-organizer-guide/Organizer-Timeline/4-Months-Before/Data-Protection-Regulations.md

 # Data Protection Regulations
+**Before reading this, please do note that the information here has not been added by a lawyer.
+This is instead a series of guidelines.
+If in doubt, always seek professional legal advice.**

 This is the excitement you came for - data protection regulations!
 Unfortunately, every single hackathon that stores data on hackers needs to make sure they have policies on how that data is used and stored.
-Whilst this sounds like a dull task, it's an important one, and with the advice here you won't really have to worry about it for the rest of the event!
+Whilst this sounds like a dull task, it's an important one, and these guidelines should help to make sure you're all set.

 ## [General Data Protection Regulation (GDPR)](https://www.eugdpr.org/)